 - The default name of the page may be edited from the default to identify what kind of transactions are to be included:

-- Select "Add" and then navigate to the new page (H2 in this case), and select the balances to be included in the testing:
+- Select "Add" and then navigate to the new page (H2 in this case), and select the balances to be included in the testing.

 - Next, select the tests to be applied to the sample.
-Select "Other Test" to add test items not included in the standard options:

 - Make sure that if items are excluded from the sample set this is documented and that the reason for this is made clear (for example, rent transactions are excluded as they have been proved in total).